marcverhagen/cs217b/databases/alchemy/README.md

 from blog import routes
 ```

 Note that when you create the `db` variable you do not have defined any tables yet, that happens when importing the `routes` module, which imports the definition of the user table in the `model.User` class.
-Having the import at the bottom is somewhat funky, but it is the only way to avoid circular imports.
+Having the import at the bottom is somewhat funky, but if you put it with the other imports you will get circular imports.
+Also note that you are not doing that last import to make the name of the package available in the name space, instead, you are doing it for the side-effect of registering the routes on the application.

 Finally, all you need to do in the startup script `run.py` is to import the application and the database model and then create the database and start the application.